On this page

 Can your not-for-profit organisation hold its AGM remotely or should you postpone the meeting?

 Whether your organisation can hold general meetings remotely will depend on your rules, the law in your state, and the approach of your regulator.
-While this may be confusing, the most important thing you can do during this time is to act in good faith and be clear in your communications with your members.
-Regulators may be likely to take a facilitative approach in the current circumstances.

 For incorporated associations, each state and territory regulator has issued guidance on these issues: